vanikanoria/portfolio/README.md

 ### Business Strategy in Tech
 - [End-to-End Business Plan for Biodegradable Soil Sensors](#business-plan-for-biodegradable-soil-sensors)
 - [Consulting Fortune 500 Insurance Company on Integrating AR/VR](#consulting-insurance-company-on-arvr-integration)

+<a id="multimodal-breast-cancer-classification"></a>
+## Multi-Modal Models for Breast Cancer Classification

+**Objective:**
+- Develop a multimodal deep learning framework to enhance the accuracy of breast cancer diagnosis by integrating mammogram imaging data with clinical features.

+**Methods:**
+- Utilized the CBIS-DDSM dataset, combining mammogram images with tabular clinical data for multimodal analysis.
+- Explored multiple architectures:
+	•	ResNet for image-only classification.
+	•	Multimodal combinations of CLIP (image and text), BERT (text), ResNet (image), and Vision Transformers, or ViT (image).

+**Results:**
+- Achieved 86.36% test accuracy with the BERT-ViT configuration, demonstrating a 25% improvement over the ResNet baseline.
+- Demonstrated the potential of multimodal learning for breast cancer detection, combining complementary imaging and clinical features for better diagnostic support.

+<a href="https://github.com/vanikanoria/MultiModalBreastCancerClassification" target="_blank">Github link</a>

 <a id="churn-prediction-model-for-sisense"></a>
 ## Churn Prediction Model for **<a href="https://www.sisense.com/" target="_blank">Sisense</a>**